S2.3.1

 |---|---|---|---|---|---|---|

-Stronger metallic bonding usually gives higher melting points and often greater hardness or strength.
-That matters when choosing a metal for a demanding use.
+Stronger metallic bonding usually gives higher melting points and often greater hardness or strength, which matters when selecting a metal for a demanding use.
 A cooking pan must not melt on a hob and must conduct heat well.
-A power cable must conduct electricity and be ductile enough to draw into long wires.
+A power cable needs to conduct electricity and be ductile enough to draw into long wires.
 A car body panel needs malleability and suitable strength.
 An artificial hip joint needs strength, low reactivity in the body and resistance to wear.

-This is where chemistry turns into materials selection.
+This is materials selection, not just a single bonding argument.
 One property rarely decides the use on its own.
 Metallic bonding explains many useful features, but cost, density, corrosion, abundance, toxicity and recyclability also influence the final choice.

 An alloy is a metallic material made by combining a metal with one or more other elements.
-Metals can form alloys because metallic bonding is non-directional and the delocalized electrons can still hold a mixed lattice of particles together.
-Add atoms of a different size, and they disrupt the easy sliding of metal layers, often making the alloy harder than the pure metal.
+Metals can form alloys because metallic bonding is non-directional, so the delocalized electrons can still hold a mixed lattice of particles together.
+Atoms of a different size disrupt the easy sliding of metal layers, often making the alloy harder than the pure metal.
 This link belongs fully to materials, but the essential feature starts here: mobile delocalized electrons can bind a lattice even when the lattice contains more than one type of atom.

-You’ll meet the chemical properties of transition elements, such as variable oxidation states, coloured compounds and catalytic behaviour, elsewhere.
+The chemical properties of transition elements, such as variable oxidation states, coloured compounds and catalytic behaviour, are covered elsewhere.
 This section stays with the physical side: metallic bonding, high melting point and electrical conductivity.

-In transition elements, electrons from d sublevels can join the delocalized electron system, together with outer-shell electrons.
-That puts a high density of delocalized electrons around the positive metal ions.
-As a result, the attraction between the cations and the electron cloud is strong.
+In transition elements, electrons from d sublevels can join the delocalized electron system, along with outer-shell electrons.
+That creates a high density of delocalized electrons around the positive metal ions.
+The cations and the electron cloud attract each other strongly.

-This strong metallic bonding is why many transition elements have high melting points compared with group 1 and group 2 metals.
-Tungsten, for example, is useful in very high-temperature applications because its metallic bonding is strong enough for the solid structure to persist at temperatures that would melt many other metals.
+Strong metallic bonding is why many transition elements have high melting points compared with group 1 and group 2 metals.
+Tungsten, for example, is useful in very high-temperature applications because its metallic bonding is strong enough for the solid structure to remain intact at temperatures that would melt many other metals.

 Transition elements conduct electricity well because they contain many delocalized electrons that can move when a potential difference is applied.
-The idea is the same as for any metal, with one added feature: delocalized d-electrons increase the number of mobile charge carriers available in the metallic structure.
+The idea is the same as for any metal, with an extra contribution: delocalized d-electrons increase the number of mobile charge carriers in the metallic structure.

 Across the s- and p-block metals, changes in cation charge, radius and number of delocalized electrons often give clear broad trends in melting point.
-Across the d-block, the pattern is less smooth.
-The d sublevel is being filled, and the number of electrons participating in metallic bonding does not change in a simple one-electron-per-group way.
-Electron configurations, d-electron involvement and detailed crystal structures all influence the measured melting points.
+Across the d-block, the pattern is less smooth because the d sublevel is being filled, and the number of electrons involved in metallic bonding does not change in a simple one-electron-per-group way.
+Electron configurations, d-electron involvement and detailed crystal structures all affect the measured melting points.